syl22-00/pocketsphinx.js/tests/README.md

 You can for instance start a small web server with `python -m SimpleHTTPServer` in the base directory and open `http://localhost:8000/tests/test_suite.html` in your browser.

 In addition, there is a test suite for the `pocketsphinx_zh.js` file which is built with a Chinese acoustic model.
 Open `http://localhost:8000/tests/test_suite_zh.html` in your browser.

-Note that it seems like these tests must be run one by one.